Building a membership site is a great way for creators to build a stable, recurring revenue stream for their online business.

 As far as Teachable pricing is concerned, their basic plan costs $39/month (+5% transaction fee) and it includes all the essential features you need to get started.

 So, Teachable is a great platform to start if you’re on a tight budget.
-Though their Professional Plan, the most popular option, sits at $99/month (0% transaction fee).
+Though their Professional Plan, the most popular one, sits at $119/month (0% transaction fee).

 So, if your membership is basically a bunch of courses bundled together and you want a more affordable solution, Teachable will work well for you.